chebfun/chebsite/docs/functions/chebfun/diff.md

 ---
-title: """diff"""
+title: "diff"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """diff"""
+function_name: "diff"
-snippet: """Differentiation of a CHEBFUN."""
+snippet: "Differentiation of a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- DIFF   Differentiation of a CHEBFUN.
+<pre class="help-text"> DIFF   Differentiation of a CHEBFUN.
     DIFF(F), when F is a column CHEBFUN, computes a column CHEBFUN whose columns are the derivatives of the corresponding columns in F.  At discontinuities, DIFF creates a Dirac delta with coefficient equal to the size of the jump.